-ADA National Network was started in 1991 and provides information and guidance to employers and individuals with disabilities whose rights are protected under the ADA.
+The ADA National Network was started in 1991.
+It provides information and guidance to employers and to individuals with disabilities whose rights are protected under the ADA.

 Some of the services provided by the ADA National Network are:

 - Information and guidance from an ADA Specialist - Providing ADA information (guidebooks and factsheets) - Training and Outreach